 Sello Motloung and Sue Steele Tragically Passed Away in 2024

 Having devoted much of her life to uplifting and shaping the film industry in South Africa, Sue Steele breathed her last on December 26, 2024.
-The circumstances of her death remain unknown.
-Her death was acknowledged by the Commercial Producers Association of South Africa, which called her a mentor, an independent woman, and an individual with a significant legacy.
-She is survived by her sons Callum and Ross.
-Thus, ‘Yoh!
-Bestie’ does their part in celebrating the lives of the two individuals who have served the industry for a long time.
+The circumstances of her tragic death remain unknown.
+Her passing was acknowledged by the Commercial Producers Association of South Africa, which called her a mentor, an independent woman, and an individual with a significant legacy.
+Her colleagues hailed her as the brightest of lights in the South African film industry and considered her a magical presence.
+She will be remembered for her intricate world-building style and the beauty she created on film and television sets.
+Sue’s incredible dedication to bringing visions to life through her craft was also celebrated by her friends.

 Read More: Vincent Buscema Tribute on Duster: How Did He Die?